HabibRazek/finbridge/FINBRIDGE_APP_REQUIREMENTS.md

-# FinBridge Application Requirements
+# Bankify Application Requirements

-This document outlines the functional and non-functional requirements for the FinBridge application.
+This document outlines the functional and non-functional requirements for the Bankify application.

 ## 1. Overview

-FinBridge is a digital banking and micro-lending platform with the following key modules:
+Bankify is a digital banking and micro-lending platform with the following key modules:
 - **Client Module:** For end-users to manage their finances.
 - **Agent Module:** For agents to manage client interactions and transactions.
 - **Loan Module:** For managing the loan application and approval process.